Did you know?

-Japan performs favourably in several measures of well-being, and ranks close to the average or higher in several topics in the Better Life Index.
+Japan performs well in many measures of well-being, and ranks close to the average or higher in several topics in the Better Life Index.

 Money, while it cannot buy happiness, is an important means to achieving higher living standards.
-In Japan, the average household net-adjusted disposable income is 24 147 USD a year, more than the OECD average of 23 047 USD a year.
+In Japan, the average household net-adjusted disposable income per capita is 25 066 USD a year, more than the OECD average of 23 938 USD a year.
 But there is a considerable gap between the richest and poorest – the top 20% of the population earn more than six times as much as the bottom 20%.

-Concerning the public sphere, there is a strong sense of community and moderate levels of civic participation in Japan, where 90% of people believe that they know someone they could rely on in time of need, in line with the OECD average.
-Voter turnout, a measure of public trust in government and of citizens’ participation in the political process, was 69% during recent elections; below the OECD average of 72%.
-There is little difference in voting levels across society; voter turnout is 69% for the top 20% of the population and 68% for the bottom 20%, suggesting there is broad social inclusion in Japan’s democratic institutions.
+Concerning the public sphere, there is a strong sense of community and moderate levels of civic participation in Japan, where 90% of people believe that they know someone they could rely on in time of need, slightly higher than the OECD average of 89%.
+Voter turnout, a measure of public trust in government and of citizens’ participation in the political process, was 59% during recent elections; below the OECD average of 72%.
+There is no difference in voting levels across society; voter turnout is the same for the top 20% of the population and the bottom 20%, suggesting there is broad social inclusion in Japan’s democratic institutions.

-In general; the Japanese are more satisfied with their lives than the OECD average, with 87% of people saying they have more positive experiences in an average day (feelings of rest, pride in accomplishment, enjoyment, etc) than negative ones (pain, worry, sadness, boredom, etc).
-This figure is higher than the OECD average of 80%.
+In general; the Japanese are more satisfied with their lives than the OECD average, with 86% of people saying they have more positive experiences in an average day (feelings of rest, pride in accomplishment, enjoyment, etc.) than negative ones (pain, worry, sadness, boredom, etc.).
+This figure is higher than the OECD average of 76%.